SS Kronprinz Wilhelm: Provisioning and training

 Walhalla and Kronprinz Wilhelm headed south from the Azores, while transferring coal from Walhalla to Kronprinz Wilhelm.
 She then learned from German representatives at Las Palmas in the Canary Islands that no further coal would be available in the neighborhood of the Azores and the Canaries.
 Consequently, her commanding officer decided to head for the Brazilian coast, where he hoped to find sources of coal more friendly to Germany or at least a greater choice of neutral ports in which to intern his ship if she should find herself unable to replenish her supplies from captured ships.

 On the voyage to the Azores and thence to the South American coast, Kronprinz Wilhelm had to avoid contact with all shipping since she was not ready to embark upon her mission raiding Allied commerce.
 The guns had to be emplaced and a target for gunnery practice constructed.
 The crew—mostly reservists and civilians—received a crash course in their duties in a warship and in general naval discipline.
 A "prize crew" was selected and trained in the techniques of boarding captured vessels (prizes), inspecting cargo and ship's papers, and using explosive charges to sink captured ships.
 Finally, all members of the crew were outfitted in some semblance of a naval uniform.

-The crew worked at a feverish pace in order to be ready, and by the time Kronprinz Wilhelm met Karlsruhe's tender—SS Asuncion—near Rocas Reef north of Cape San Roque on 3 September, preparations were nearly complete.
+The crew worked at a feverish pace in order to be ready, and by the time Kronprinz Wilhelm met Karlsruhe's tender — Asuncion — near Rocas Reef north of Cape San Roque on 3 September, preparations were nearly complete.
 At 20:30 the following evening, the auxiliary cruiser encountered a target, the British steamship Indian Prince.
 The merchantman stopped without the raider's firing a shot.
 Heavy seas, however, postponed the boarding until shortly after 06:00 the following morning.
 The prize crew found a cargo composed largely of contraband, but before sinking the ship, Commander Thierfelder wanted to salvage as much of her supplies and fuel as he could.
 Continued heavy seas precluded the transfer until the afternoon of 8 September.
 Indian Prince's crew and passengers were brought over to Kronprinz Wilhelm at around 14:00, and the two ships moved alongside each other immediately thereafter.
 Coaling started and continued throughout the night of 8/9 September.
 The following morning, the German prize crew detonated three explosive charges which sank Indian Prince.
 Kronprinz Wilhelm then headed south to rendezvous with several German supply ships.